 COMET stands for Comparison of Operative to Monitoring and Endocrine Therapy for low-risk ductal carcinoma in situ (DCIS).
-This study will look at different management strategies for DCIS.
-It is the first national study in the United States (US) to do so.
-A randomized clinical trial will enroll 1200 women with low-risk DCIS.
-Enrollment will take place at about 100 cancer centers throughout the US.
+This is the first large phase III randomized clinical trial in the United States (US) to look at different management strategies for low-risk DCIS.
+The COMET Study will enroll 1200 women with low-risk DCIS at about 100 cancer centers throughout the US.
 The study is funded by the Patient-Centered Outcomes Research Institute (PCORI).

 Currently, many types of DCIS are treated the same as invasive breast cancer.
 Surgery and radiation are considered standard care in the US.
-Endocrine therapy is also often recommended.
+Endocrine (hormone-blocking) therapy is also often recommended.
 This is usually a pill taken once a day for five years.
-Yet these treatments may cause physical, emotional or psychological burden.
-Many women experience short and long-term side effects.
-These may include pain, infection, scarring, loss of feeling, and other breast changes.
+These treatments may bring significant physical, emotional, and financial burdens to a woman’s life.
+Potential side effects of surgery may be short or long term and include pain, infection, scarring, loss of feeling, depression, and anxiety; potential side effects of radiation include damage to lungs, heart, thyroid, bones, joints and other organs, as well as increased risk of other cancers.

-Studies have shown 70-80% of DCIS may never become invasive breast cancer.
-This is the case even when DCIS is left untreated.
-Many breast cancer experts believe that low-risk DCIS is being overtreated.
-They also suggest that women may do just as well if monitored more frequently.
-This is called active surveillance.
-Instead of having immediate surgery, a woman is watched over time.
-This is done by follow-up exams and tests such as mammograms.
-A woman will only have surgery if tests show her condition has changed in a way that requires it.
+Studies have shown 70-80% of DCIS may never become invasive breast cancer even when DCIS is left untreated.
+Many breast cancer doctors and researchers now believe that low-risk DCIS is being over-treated.
+They also suggest that these women may have the same excellent outcomes with close monitoring.
+This is known as active surveillance.
+Instead of having immediate surgery, a woman will be monitored with more frequent follow-up exams and tests such as mammograms.
+A biopsy or surgery will be recommended if tests show changes that require further evaluation.

 The COMET Study will provide information to better understand low-risk DCIS.
-In particular, it will provide information on the trade-offs between immediate treatment and monitoring.
-This will help determine if more patients are able to avoid standard treatment.
+In particular, it will provide information on the trade-offs between immediate standard treatment (surgery and possibly radiation) and active surveillance.
+This will help determine if more patients are able to avoid aggressive ‘cancer’ treatments and their potential side effects.
 It will also help to personalize treatment choices.
-These treatment choices may better reflect individual values and preferences.
+These choices may better reflect individual values and preferences.
 Currently, all women diagnosed with DCIS are treated as if they have invasive breast cancer.
-We hope that the COMET study will show that active surveillance is a safe and effective alternative to surgery and radiation for women with low-risk DCIS.
+We hope that the COMET Study will show that active surveillance is equally as safe and effective as surgery for women with low-risk DCIS.

 The COMET study will look at two different interventions for DCIS:

-In either group, you and your doctor will decide whether endocrine therapy is a good option.
+In either group, you and your doctor will decide whether endocrine (hormone-blocking) therapy is a good option.

 Once you join the trial, you will be randomized to one of these two groups.
 This will be done by chance, using a computer.
 You will not get to choose which group you are assigned to.
 This is done to achieve the best study results.
 It ensures that both groups are similar and avoids any bias.
 It is also done because we don’t know if one intervention is better than the other.